ashwin-M-D/DM-Gym/README.md

    Classification is done by reading a single record at a time and checking the output of your RL agent against the class it belongs to.

-   * classification-v0: This has very good performance and the reward function is defined as 1 if the output of the agent and the class it actually belongs to match and -1 if they don't match.
+   * classification-v0: This has very good performance and the reward function is defined as 1, if the output of the agent and the class it actually belongs to match.
+It is -1 if they don't match.
 It is again recommended to use a low gamma value for this environment.

 ### Environments planned for the future

-2. Linear Regression environments.
+1. Linear Regression environments.
 2. More Classification environments.

 #### Notes:

-1. **See Testing folder to see examples of each of the environments and their outputs**
+1. **See Testing folder to see examples of each of the environments and their outputs.**

-2. **Documentation for all available functions is available in the documentation folder.
-This folder will be updated regularly to make sure there are no ambiguity in the usage of the environments**
+2. **Documentation for all available functions are provided in the documentation folder.
+This folder will be updated regularly to make sure there is no ambiguity in the usage of the environments**

 ### References